Support And Resistance

 How cool is this?

-Why not give it a try on a demo account.
+Why not give it a try on a demo account and practise some support and resistance trading.

 How To Trade Support and Resistance Levels